mcdimant/kiva_analysis/README.md

 Kiva makes available [data snapshots](https://www.kiva.org/build/data-snapshots), archived nightly, featuring historical data on loans in CSV format.
 This project used data current as of 14 FEB 2021.
 The loans.csv files takes up 3.45 gigabytes on my local hard disk, and has 1,979,345 rows of data (representing nearly 2 million unique loans).

 ### Purchashing Power Parity
 This project also read in a csv of data from the World Bank on [Purchasing Power Parity (PPP)](https://data.worldbank.org/indicator/PA.NUS.PRVT.PP) across countries to make more meaningful comparisons of loan amounts.
-(More on this in Data Cleaning)
+In other words, a $500 loan may get you wildly different amounts of goods and services between countries, so multiplying the value of a loan in USD against that country's PPP value for the year of it's loan allows one to compare the value of loans between different countries more meaningfully.

 ## Data Computing
 Given the size of the data, the .py script reads in 10k rows of the loans.csv so I could more efficiently develop functions and code.
 I ran the compelted script on an Amazon EC2 instance using the full loan data set (stored in an S3 bucket).